Compare our best business savings account

 How much is the minimum balance to open a business savings account?

 The minimum balance to open a business savings account will vary depending on the type of account you wish to open.
-For example, an interest access could be opened with as little as £1 but a fixed-term account might need a minimum deposit of £1,000.
+For example, an instant access could be opened with as little as £1 but a fixed-term account might need a minimum deposit of £1,000.
 It’s always important to check the terms and conditions for each provider.

 Are business savings accounts protected by the FSCS?